KevinMaddox/yogurtgallery/README.md

 YogurtGallery has three main components you'll need to address during installation:
 1. A flat-file database for the image catalogue.
 2. A folder with image thumbnails for use in the gallery items.
-3. The actual JavaScript code and CSS style sheet.
+3. The actual JavaScript code and CSS style sheet.<br>
 The database is nothing more than a JSON array with relative paths pointing to all your images.
 A database may look like the following:
 ```
 [